sbeygi/SimpleJsonParser/README.md

 Just recently during a job interview process, I was asked to provide a solution for a problem that required me to write a JSON (de)serializer using only C# 4.

-I wrote the first working version within 3 hours, later on just out of curiosity I did a benchmark and learned that I have written the WORLD's FASTEST JSON (de)serializer.
+I wrote the first working version within 3 hours, later on just out of curiosity I did a benchmark and learned that I have written the **WORLD's FASTEST JSON (de)serializer**.

 Here are the results of doing 1000 deserializtion of a JSON: